 The first issue, and a fundamental requirement of gene therapy, is that genetic material must enter a cell’s nucleus for it to work.
-Therefore, it must be able to withstand and penetrate the physical barriers within our body, such as enzymes in our blood that readily degrade genetic material and the cell wall which surrounds every cell in our body.
-Hence, gene-carrying vehicles, known as ‘vectors’, are required to facilitate the transfer of genetic material into cells.
+Therefore, it must be able to withstand and penetrate the body’s physical barriers, such as enzymes in the blood that readily degrade genetic material and the cell wall that surrounds every cell in our body.
+Hence, gene-carrying vehicles (also known as ‘vectors’) are required to facilitate the transfer of genetic material into cells.

 Vectors fall into two main categories: non-viral and viral delivery systems.
 Viruses are an ideal delivery vehicle for genes since these microscopic agents possess unique mechanisms to infect or ‘transduce’ cells.
 Viral-based vectors, derived from viruses, such as the adenovirus, retrovirus, and herpes simplex virus (HSV), are genetically modified to reduce their toxicity while retaining their ability to get inside cells.
 As a result, viral gene therapies benefit from relatively high gene transduction efficiency compared to non-viral gene therapies.

-Finally, once the gene is inside the nucleus of its target cells, a gene must be functioning well enough and for long enough to have the desired clinical outcome.
-Failure to address or poor understanding of any of the aforementioned factors can lead to ineffective treatments.
+Finally, once the gene is inside the nucleus of its target cells, a gene must be functioning well enough and for long enough to produce the desired clinical outcome.
+Failure to address or poor understanding of any of the aforementioned requirements can lead to ineffective treatments.
 More importantly, it can also lead to dangerous and even fatal outcomes, both of which have occurred in clinical trials.
-Overall, these factors highlight the challenges in developing a successful gene therapy as well as the gravity of clinical testing.
+Overall, these factors highlight the challenges of developing a successful gene therapy as well as the gravity of clinical testing.

 A History of Gene Therapy: Early Clinical Trials and Current Status

 Since the approval of Glybera, the number of gene therapy clinical trials has steadily been increasing, with six gene therapies now approved in the western world.
-As scientists have gained a deeper understanding of how vectors interact with the human body and taken a more apprehensive approach to pre-clinical and clinical testing significant progress has been made in gene therapy.
-The field has expanded from rare single-gene, also known as ‘monogenic’ disorders, to the treatment of complex disorders, which arise from an array of genetic and environmental factors.
+As scientists have gained a deeper understanding of how vectors interact with the human body and taken a more apprehensive approach to pre-clinical and clinical testing, significant progress has been made in gene therapy.
+The field has expanded from rare single-gene (also known as ‘monogenic’ disorders) to the treatment of complex disorders, which arise from an array of genetic and environmental factors.
 In line with this, gene therapy trials are being conducted in a variety of complex disorders, including cancer, cardiovascular, infectious, and neurological diseases.
 In fact, two of three approved gene therapies in the USA are indicated for different types of blood and skin cancer.
 With a total of 2,597 on-going gene therapy clinical trials in 2017, the number of approved therapies is expected to rise 4.
-Although, it is important to note that the majority of trials remain in the early phases of clinical development, with only an estimated 4% at later stages.
+It is important to note, however, that the majority of trials remain in the early phases of clinical development, with only an estimated 4% at later stages.
 This highlights the rigorous testing that gene therapies undergo during development.
 However, this carefully regulated process has now been challenged with the recent rise of DIY gene therapy experiments that have been circulating on social media.